MikelDelTio/gopher-notebook/notes/program-structure.md

 ### Variables - Declaration

-Go provides several ways to declare variables, both primitive and composite types, and each one communicates something about how it is used, but the most common convention within functions is to use the ```:=``` operator.
+Go provides several ways to declare variables, both basic data and composite types, and each one communicates something about how it is used, but the most common convention within functions is to use the ```:=``` operator.
 Just follow the KISS (keeping it simple stupid) design principle whenever possible.